TA-Lib/ta-lib-python/README.md

 ```

 This is caused by old ``config.guess`` file, so another way to solve this is
-to copy a newer version of config.guess into the underyling TA-Lib C library
+to copy a newer version of config.guess into the underlying TA-Lib C library
 sources:

 ```